Cryptocurrencies and blockchains have garnered renewed interest in 2021.

 Five dApps To Try In 2021

-The following decentralized applications leverage blockchain technology.
-They want to provide their users with novel methods of receiving loans, collecting and trading NFTs, and make DeFi (Decentralized Finance) accessible to the masses.
+The following decentralised applications leverage blockchain technology.
+They want to provide their users with novel methods of receiving loans, collecting and trading NFTs, and making DeFi (Decentralised Finance) accessible to the masses.

 CryptoKitties is the first dApp to gain massive popularity among the crypto community.
 It launched in 2017 and continues to be a popular application.

 Developed by Axiom Zen, this entertainment application is a game where players collect virtual cats, which they can trade and breed with other players.

 CryptoKitties uses a smart contract to create unique virtual cats.
 They have different colours, fur, and even eyes.
 The application uses a genetic algorithm to generate this level of uniqueness.